Some Applications of Abelianization in Gromov-Witten Theory: Background

 \subsubsection{Formula}

 We now restrict to the situation where $X = \AA^n$ for some $n$.
 If $E$ has rank $r$, then a section $s$ of the bundle $E \times X \to X$ determines (after a choice of basis) a sequence of $r$ elements of $\Gamma(X, \OO_X)$.
 We say $s$ is \textit{regular} if this sequence is regular.
-Our $I$-function formula requires the following assumptions. \begin{enumerate} \item $G$ is connected \item $X^s_\theta(G)=X^{ss}_\theta(G)$ and $X^s_\theta(T)=X^{ss}_\theta(T)$, and these are both nonempty \item If $g \in \Stab_{G}(X^s(G))$ then $g$ is semi-simple (meaning it is contained in a maximal torus), and the centrilizer $Z_G(g)$ is connected. \item The section $s$ is regular and $X^s(G) \cap Y$ is smooth. \end{enumerate} Observe that if $G$ is abelian, then $G=T$ and condition (2) is automatically satisfied.
+Our $I$-function formula requires the following assumptions. \begin{enumerate} \item $G$ is connected \item $X^s_\theta(G)=X^{ss}_\theta(G)$ and $X^s_\theta(T)=X^{ss}_\theta(T)$, and these are both nonempty \item If $g \in \Stab_{G}(X^s(G))$ then $g$ is semi-simple (meaning it is contained in a maximal torus), and the centrilizer $Z_G(g)$ is connected. \item The section $s$ is regular\note{Observe that this implies $Y$ has at worst l.c.i. singularities} and $X^s(G) \cap Y$ is smooth. \end{enumerate} Observe that if $G$ is abelian, then $G=T$ (by assumption (1)) and condition (3) is automatically satisfied.

 \begin{theorem}[Formula for GIT $I$-functions \cite{Webb21}] Let $X=\CC^n, G, \theta, E, s$, and $Y$ be as above, and assume that these satisfy assumptions (1)-(4).
 Let $\xi_1, \ldots, \xi_n$ (resp. $\epsilon_1, \ldots, \epsilon_r$) denote the weights of $X$ (resp. $E$) with respect to $T$, and let $\rho_1, \ldots, \rho_m$ be the roots of $G$.
 If $\beta \in \Hom(\chi(G), \QQ)$ then there are $I_{\tilde\beta}(z)$ such that